tardate/LittleArduinoProjects/README.md

-# 302 Little Electronics and Arduino Projects
+# 306 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [TheMatrix/GameOfLife](./BoldportClub/TheMatrix/GameOfLife) - a simple implementation of Conway's Game of Life on the BoldportClub Matrix.
+> Latest addition:sparkles: [KeyboardMatrixModule](./playground/KeyboardMatrixModule) - demo a simple pushbutton/LED matrix module.

 Just my collection of electronics projects, many involving an Arduino in one way or another.